AnikKazi-dev/Kazi_MADE/README.md

 ## Data Pipeline
 The project follows an ETL (Extract, Transform, Load) pipeline to process the data:
-1. **Extract**
-   - Fetches CSV data from specified URLs.
-2. **Transform**
-   - Cleans and preprocesses the data, including handling null values, converting temperatures from Fahrenheit to Celsius, and renaming columns.
-3. **Load**
-   - Saves the processed data into an SQLite database.

 <figure align="center" style="width:100%">
     <img src="project/assets/ETL_Pipeline_Diagram.png"